python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/common-issues.md

 you run `Python` code line by line without having to create a file.
 You also may have opened a Python REPL by clicking on the Python App in your Start Menu.

-General commands like `pip` and `python` should be run in the normal terminal, not in the Python REPL.
-It usually has `>>>` at the start of each line.
-To exit the REPL, type `exit()` and press enter.
-You should then be able to run your commands normally, unless it was the Python App, in which case it will close completely and you'll need to open a terminal like PowerShell or Command Prompt separately.
+General commands like `pip` and `python` should be run in your computer's normal terminal, that is, directly in something like Command Prompt or PowerShell. _Not_ in the Python REPL, which usually has `>>>` at the start of each line.
+To exit the Python REPL, type `exit()` and press enter.
+You should then be able to run your commands normally, unless it was the Python App, in which case it will close completely and you'll need to open a normal terminal separately.

 ### I tried to uninstall Python by deleting the folder, now it doesn't work and I can't reinstall it!